 Refreshing Patient Data

-It's important to note that patient details shown on the left hand side of the Patients Page will update from MacPractice every day at 4 PM.
+It's important to note that patient details shown on the left hand side of the Patients Page will update from MacPractice every day at 4 PM Central Standard Time.
 If a change is made earlier in the day, it may not be reflected immediately until this time.
 If you have need to update a patient's information immediately, you'll need to use the Refresh Details link above the Patient's name, as shown in the below screenshot.
+This will update MP Engage's information with anything changed on MP side.

 On the left side of the Patient Page with a patient selected, you'll see a section called Patient Tags.
 This is where you can assign particular tags to a patient, such as if they are a Spanish speaker, or any other purpose.
 To add a tag to a patient, simply toggle the desired tag on or off as needed.